RobbinLawHTMLCSS/html-css-1-demos/schedule.md

 - DEMO text-styling City of Edmonton Activities
 - google fonts
+- using the color picker tool to get background colors using the Novels wire-frame
-- grabbing font families from photoshop files using the Novels wireframe
+- grabbing font families from Photo Shop files using the Novels wire-frame
-- grabbing text sizes from photoshop files using the Novels wireframe
+- grabbing text sizes from Photo Shop files using the Novels wire-frame
+- grabbing text colors from Photo Shop files using the Novels wire-frame
 - review exercise requirements/hints

 Exercise - Text Styling